aaravg31/cosc519_lab3/README.md

 ## 🎮 Project Description
 This project is an **Augmented Reality (AR)** experience developed for **COSC 519 (J) Lab 3** using **Unity 6000.2.7f2 (URP)** and **AR Foundation (ARCore)** for Android devices.

 The goal was to create an **interactive AR environment** featuring at least three engaging interactions.
-Our team built a fruit-slicing mini-game where apples spawn and fall in AR space, and players can **swipe to throw shurikens** to slice them.
-Each action is paired with responsive **sound effects**, and an additional interaction allows users to **tap on a plane to spawn a tree** in the environment.
+Our team built a **fruit-slicing mini-game** where apples spawn and fall in AR space, and players can **swipe to throw shurikens** to slice them.
+Each action is paired with responsive **sound effects**, and users can also **tap on a plane to place a 3D tree**.

+A simple **UI Mode Switcher** allows players to toggle between the *Apple Slice* and *Tree Place* modes, ensuring only one mode is active at a time.

 ---